getty-zig/getty.so/pages/guide/serializers.md

 Quite the parameter list!

-Luckily though, most of the parameters seem to have default values we can use, so go ahead and replace the contents of `src/main.zig` with the following `getty.Serializer` implementation:
+Luckily though, most of the parameters have default values we can use, so let's start with the following `getty.Serializer` implementation:

 {% label src/main.zig %}
 {% highlight zig %}